beyarkay/masters-thesis/src/03_lit_review.md

 (such as typing or most sign-language gestures).

-**Explicit or implicit segmentation** Explicit segmentation is where the continuous time series of data has been segmented such that the start and end of each gesture is provided to the model.
+**Explicit or implicit segmentation** Explicit segmentation is where the continuous time series of gesture data has been segmented such that the start and end of each gesture is provided to the model.
 This might be done by inserting markers into the continuous time series and providing those markers to the model, or it might be done by only training the model on the portions of the time series which contain gestures.

 Implicit segmentation does not provide any markers to the model, and requires that the model first detect which segments of time have gestures and then recognise which gestures are in those segments.